UA-ResearchComputing-HPC/hpc-documentation/docs/policies/maintenance/index.md

 Scheduled maintainance on the Computer Center requires power to be shut off on the HPC data center. **HPC systems will be unavailable from 6pm on January 4th until the work is completed on January 6th.**

-<mark>Jobs submitted prior to January 4th whose run times overlap with this period will be held until servives are restored.</mark>
+<mark>Jobs submitted prior to January 4th whose run times overlap with this period will be held until services are restored.</mark>

 This shutdown will be the final step to resolve the issue that prevented the emergency power generator from switching to backup power during a TEP power loss on July 14, 2024.
 It is unrelated to our regular quarterly maintenance.